The Pet Duck Health & Anatomy Library

 Remember: while I’m a dedicated ‘Duck Mom‘ sharing what I’ve learned, these guides should always complement, not replace, the advice of a qualified avian vet.

-- Screwworm Risk in Texas: Why Duck Owners Should Be Paying AttentionScrewworm risk in Texas is once again on the radar, and duck owners should be paying close attention.
+- Screwworm Risk in Texas: Why Duck Owners Should Be Paying Attention in 2026Screwworm risk in Texas is once again on the radar, and duck owners should be paying close attention.
 The New World screwworm is a parasitic fly whose larvae feed on living tissue, posing a serious threat to domestic animals, including backyard ducks.
-While screwworms were eradicated from the United States decades ago, recent confirmed animal… Read more: Screwworm Risk in Texas: Why Duck Owners Should Be Paying Attention
+While screwworms were eradicated from the United States decades ago, recent confirmed animal… Read more: Screwworm Risk in Texas: Why Duck Owners Should Be Paying Attention in 2026

-- Reproductive Issues in Ducks: What They Are, Why They Happen, and How to HelpLast updated on January 15th, 2026 at 01:34 pmDucks have become increasingly popular as pets, and we can understand why.
-They’re intelligent, full of personality, and form strong bonds with their people.
-But most of our domestic duck breeds were never intended to be kept as pets.
-They were developed for farming—either to lay large… Read more: Reproductive Issues in Ducks: What They Are, Why They Happen, and How to Help
+- Reproductive Issues in Ducks: What They Are, Why They Happen, and How to HelpDucks have become increasingly popular as pets, and it is easy to see why.
+They are intelligent, full of personality, and form strong bonds with their human families.
+However, most domestic duck breeds were originally developed for commercial farming rather than long-term companionship.
+They were selectively bred to grow quickly or to lay an extraordinary… Read more: Reproductive Issues in Ducks: What They Are, Why They Happen, and How to Help

 Duck First Aid & Practical Care